 Choose work search strategies that match your strengths and the work you want

 Different types of jobs will be advertised in different ways.
-A journeyperson looking for work in the oil and gas industry might rely on personal and professional networks, while a graphic designer, who is probably skilled at using computers, may prefer online research.
+A journeyperson looking for work in the oil and gas industry might rely on personal and professional networks.
+A graphic designer, who is probably skilled at using computers, may prefer online research.

-If you’re not sure which work search strategies to use, ask people who are employed in the type of work or industry that interests you or talk to a career advisor at the Alberta Career Information Hotline or visit an Alberta Works Centre.
+Are you not sure which work search strategies to use?
+Ask people who are employed in the type of work or industry that interests you.
+Talk to an Alberta Supports Coordinator by calling 1-877-644-9992 toll free in Alberta or visit an Alberta Supports Centre.

 There are many work opportunities in Alberta and many ways to find them.
-When you use proven work search strategies that are appropriate to your situation, you increase your chances of landing a job that’s right for you.
+Increase your chances of landing a job that’s right for you.
+Use proven work search strategies that are appropriate to your situation.